20+ Things To Do Near Liverpool Street | Quirky & Fun Activities

 The church’s bells are ancient; reports indicate that they rang every night as far back as 1469.

-Since the 17th century, people have claimed to be East Londoners if they were born in the area close enough to hear the bells.
+Since the 17th century, people have claimed to be East Londoners if they were born in an area close enough to hear the bells.

 The church, which is free to enter, has a busy events programme, and its bells are still the sound used by the BBC ahead of some broadcasts.